 The day an employee receives a job offer is the day they are most excited about starting work.
 A drop in enthusiasm is possible after accepting a job offer but before starting work.
 AI and bot-initiated conversation play a significant role in this area as well.
 To begin, AI "knows" what paperwork is required for which positions in which places, so it can hand along the right paperwork to the new recruit.

 Due to the convenience of digital signatures, all of this may be taken care of before the first day of work.
-AI may also determine if the forms are full and proper by detecting discrepancies in replies such as age, Social Security number, addresses, and so on and automatically demanding data verification or reenter.
+AI may also determine if the forms are full and proper by detecting discrepancies in replies such as age, Social Security number, addresses, and so on and automatically demanding data verification or reentering.

 Enhanced Quality of Hiring

-Leveraging AI in talent acquisition has a number of major benefits, one of the most important being improved recruiting quality.
+Leveraging artificial intelligence in talent acquisition has a number of major benefits, one of the most important being improved recruiting quality.
 Candidates will be matched up in the system with particular needs that are associated with positions.
-This implies that individuals are swiftly filtered out from consideration if it is determined that they do not satisfy all of the requirements for a post, such as qualifications, abilities, experience, and so on.
+This implies that individuals are swiftly filtered out from consideration if it is determined that they do not satisfy all the requirements for a post, such as qualifications, abilities, experience, and so on.